limallucas96/KPermission/README.md

  override fun onPermissionDenied(requestCode: Int) {}
 ```

-### 1.2 When initializing PermissionUtils, be sure to give an activity and listener context, otherside it will throw NullPointerException
+### 1.2 When initializing PermissionUtils, make sure to give an activity and listener context, otherwise it will throw NullPointerException

 ```kotlin
 private lateinit var permissionsUtils: PermissionUtils